The Physical Benefits That Stretching Offers

 As you have already read, there are many benefits to stretching and your whole body should be able to reap those benefits.

-Make sure your stretching routine incorporates moves that target at least one stretch for every major muscle group.
+Especially when stretching before a workout, make sure that your stretching routine incorporates moves that target at least one stretch for every major muscle group.

-You should do a short warmup, 5 to 10 minutes, before stretching to warm up your muscles.
-Stretching cold muscles can be dangerous or cause injury.
+- You should do a short warmup, 5 – 10 minutes, before stretching to warm up your muscles.
+Stretching cold muscles can be dangerous and can cause injury.

-Make sure you are not pushing yourself past your limit when you stretch.
+- Make sure you’re not pushing yourself past your limit when you stretch.
 If you’re in pain, ease up on the stretch.

-Make sure that your stretches happen in one smooth movement.
-Moving around or bouncing during a stretch can potentially injure your muscle.
+- Make sure that your stretches happen in one smooth movement.
+Moving around or bouncing during a stretch can potentially injure your muscles.

 If stretching is hard for you because you’ve been injured or have certain conditions, a physiotherapist can help you.